cah-john-ryan/expo-go-real-time-chat/session-9-message-presentation-of-yourself.md

 In most chat applications, your own messages are presented in a manner that is different than messages from other people.
 In this session we will create another component called `MessageFromSelf.tsx` to make your own messages stand apart from how the more generic `Messages.tsx` component.

+1. Create a new `/app/components/message` folder.

-1. From the `/app/components` folder, rename the file "Message.tsx" to "MessageFromSomeoneElse.tsx".
+2. From the `/app/components` folder, rename the file "Message.tsx" to "MessageFromSomeoneElse.tsx".

-2. From the `/app/components` folder, create a new file called "MessageFromSelf.tsx".
+3. From the `/app/components` folder, create a new file called "MessageFromSelf.tsx".

+4. Move the "MessageFromSomeoneElse.tsx" & "MessageFromSelf.tsx" to the `/app/components/message` folder.

-3. Paste this into the new `/app/components/MessageFromSelf.tsx` file.
+3. Paste this into the new `/app/components/message/MessageFromSelf.tsx` file.
 ```tsx
 import { StyleSheet, Text, View } from "react-native";
 import MessageObject from "@/app/objects/MessageObject";